-In alignment with the United Nations Guiding Principles on Business and Human Rights and Rio Tinto's Human Rights Policy, a human rights risk self-assessment tool was used to identify and address potential impacts from a facility failure at Salindres - 0431-B2 to people's rights, particularly those linked to community health, safety and wellbeing, and workplace health and safety, together with land access and use, labour rights, inclusion and diversity, and climate change.
-The assessment for the local community considered potential impacts to cultural heritage, the environment, livelihoods, land access and use, infrastructure and housing.
-The assessment, together with stakeholder mapping, has informed mitigation controls and engagement planning.
+In alignment with the United Nations Guiding Principles on Business and Human Rights and Rio Tinto's Human Rights Policy, a human rights risk self-assessment was undertaken to identify and address potential human rights consequences from a facility failure at Mandena Backfill Landform.
+This included consequences linked to people's rights around workplace and community health and safety, community rights, land access and use, labour rights, inclusion and diversity, and climate change.